-Genetics that protects your heartDecember 23rd, 2013 in Genetics /
+Genetics that protects your heartDecember 23, 2013 in Medicine & Health / Genetics

 (Medical Xpress)—Researchers have found a key piece of the puzzle as to why an isolated population in Greece may live healthy lives.
 They have found that a genetic variant known to protect the heart is 40 times more common in this small Greek population than in other European populations.